tomerfiliba/plumbum/docs/_news.rst

+* **a2017.12.29**: Version 1.6.5 released with mostly bugfixes, including a critical one that could break pip installs on some platforms.
+English cli apps now load as fast as before the localization update.

 * **2017.11.27**: Version 1.6.4 released with new CLI localization support.
 Several bugfixes and better pathlib compatibility, along with better separation between Plumbum's internal packages.

 * **2016.12.31**: Version 1.6.3 released to provide Python 3.6 compatibility.
 Mostly bugfixes, several smaller improvements to paths, and a provisional config parser added.